 Although I write about computers as my day job, I have a great many other interests, which I write about on several Web sites, including Interesting Thing of the Day and my personal blog.
-You can find links to all my sites, a complete list of my publications, and more personal details about me at JoeKissell.com.
+You can find links to all my sites, a complete list of my publications, and more about me at JoeKissell.com.
+You can also follow me on Twitter (@joekissell).